fernando-bernardino/lampkicking/README.md

 width and M the height.
 The room will be rectangular, no obstacles (except the room walls), no doors.

 Placing the hoover on a patch of dirt ("hoovering") removes the patch of dirt and it is considered cleaned.
 The hoover is always on - there is no need to enable it.
 Driving into a wall has no effect (the robot skids in place).
+The current position won't be considered to be cleaned, unless the robot passes over that same position during the simulation.

 ## Simulation webservice endpoint